odan/odan.github.io/_posts/2017-08-13-xampp-replacing-mariadb-with-mysql.md

 * This setup is not tested with MySQL 8.x.
 * MySQL 8.x is only available as 64-bit version
 * Try to fix the directory permissions with this [batch script](https://odan.github.io/2017/01/13/reset-windows-folder-permissions.html)

+### Question 2

+* How to fix: `The code execution cannot proceed because msvcr120.dll was not found.
+Reinstalling the program may fix this problem.` ?

+### Answer

+* The file MSVCR120.dll should be part of the [Microsoft Visual C++ 2013 Redistributable Package](https://www.microsoft.com/en-us/download/details.aspx?id=40784)

 [Comments](https://gist.github.com/odan/c799417460470c3776ffa8adce57eece)